ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 ⚠️ Caution
   * Templates can be created only from activated Apps.
-  * Template will not include some settings.
+  * The Template will not include some settings.
 For more information, refer to the [Settings That Are Not Included in App Templates](https://get.kintone.help/k/en/admin/app_admin/template/template_settings.html) help doc.

 ### Multiple Apps in one App Template?
 Multiple Apps can be included in one App Template.